dmyersturnbull/dmyersturnbull.github.io/contents/guide/research-projects.md

 Just organize into `input/` and `output/` directories.

 **✅ DO:**
+Store basic machine-readable metadata alongside the data.
+(Don’t store information that can change, such as comments, project names, or people’s names.)

+**✅ DO:**
 Reorganize your files if your current structure isn’t working.

 ## Example